 Paris is often considered the “New York of Europe,” which means that just like its North American counterpart, it offers the expected high-fashion work and international cosmetic and beauty campaigns.
 But there are also plenty of opportunities to pursue commercial, print, and television modeling contracts.

 As far back as the Middle Ages, Milan was a style powerhouse that produced high-end luxury goods such as shoes, dresses, robes, and jewelry.
 Today, the Italian city of Milan is one of the fashion and design capitals of the world.

 Milan is home to over 12,000 fashion companies, 800 showrooms, and 6,000 stores, including top brands like Armani, Prada, Valentino, and Versace.

 The city also hosts Milan Fashion Week, one of the most important fashion events in the world.
-Milan is a competitive modeling market, but it’s also a great place to launch your modeling career on an international level!
+Milan is a competitive modeling market, but it’s also a great place to launch your modeling career on an international level.

-London is home base for a number of serious designer labels, including Stella McCartney, Burberry, Temperley, Vivienne Westwood, and the late Alexander McQueen, and plays host to London Fashion Week, the fashion epicenter for designers, magazines, photographers, buyers, and stylists.
+London is home base for many high-powered designer labels, including Stella McCartney, Burberry, Temperley, Vivienne Westwood, and the late Alexander McQueen.
+The city also plays host to London Fashion Week, the fashion epicenter for designers, magazines, photographers, buyers, and stylists.